 2 medium yellow onions, thinly sliced (about 12 ounces; 350g total)

-2 cups (480ml) dry white wine, such as Riesling or Silvaner (see note)
+2 cups (480ml) dry white wine, such as Riesling or Silvaner (see notes)

 1 cup (240ml) homemade chicken stock or low-sodium chicken broth

-1 cheesecloth sachet containing 2 crushed medium cloves garlic, 10 juniper berries, 2 cloves, 1/2 teaspoon caraway seed, and 2 bay leaves
+1 cheesecloth sachet containing 2 crushed medium cloves garlic, 10 juniper berries, 2 cloves, 1/2 teaspoon caraway seeds, and 2 bay leaves

 1 pound (450g) slab bacon